To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - Cover your web camera with a sticker or other webcam blocker.

-There are a number of steps you can take to minimize the security risks when using public WiFi.
-To have the best WiFi hotspot safety, we recommend you take all of the following measures.
+These simple precautions take to minimize the security risks when using public WiFi.
+To have the best WiFi hotspot safety, we recommend you take all of the following actions.
 And if you’re not using these resources (like file sharing) on your home network, there’s no advantage to having them enabled.

 Turn Off File Sharing Settings